Table of Contents

 For more information on asset-based lending, please refer to our Asset-based Lending or Accounts Receivable Financing pages.

-SBA loans are loans for small-business that are partially guaranteed by the Small Business Administration.
+SBA loans are loans and revolving facilities for small-business that are partially guaranteed by the Small Business Administration.
 The advantage of this option is that it can have lower fees and interest rate than other loans.
-The downside is that these loans might be hard to qualify for.
+The downside is that these facilities might be hard to qualify for.
 With a properly put together application package, however, your chance of qualifying goes up.
 Talk to one of Business Factors & Finance experts today to get started with the application process.

 In order to be eligible for an SBA loan businesses must: